 "preventative maintenance," "ppe," and "basic math" aren't the only skills we found line operators list on their resumes.
 In fact, there's a whole list of line operator responsibilities that we found, including:

-In order to accomplish your goal of becoming a Line Operator, we've found that over half, 18.7% to be exact, of Line Operators have a bachelor's degree.
-The good news is that it doesn't seem like more schooling than that is necessary with only 2.8% having master's degrees.
-While it's true that some Line Operators have a college degree, it's generally possible to become one with only a high school degree.
-In fact, one out of every two Line Operators did not spend the extra money to attend college.
+We've found that 15.0% of line operators have earned a bachelor's degree.
+Furthermore, 1.0% earned their master's degrees before becoming a line operator.
+While it's true that some line operators have a college degree, it's generally possible to become one with only a high school degree.
+In fact, one out of every two line operators did not spend the extra money to attend college.

-Those Line Operators who do attend college, typically earn either a Business degree or a General Studies degree.
-Less commonly earned degrees for Line Operators include a Criminal Justice degree or a Automotive Technology degree.
+Those line operators who do attend college, typically earn either a business degree or a general studies degree.
+Less commonly earned degrees for line operators include a criminal justice degree or a electrical engineering degree.